 - A change in the needs of the children

-If you cannot pay child support or have another valid reason for seeking a modification, asking a judge to change your support obligation may make sense.
-Still, there is some inherent risk in doing so.
-That is, when you request a support modification, a judge may decide that you should pay more in child support after reviewing relevant evidence.
+If you cannot pay your court-ordered child support or have another valid reason for seeking a modification, asking a judge to reduce your support obligation may make sense.
+However, there is some inherent risk in doing so.
+There is always the chance that when you request a support modification, a judge may determine that you should pay more in child support after reviewing relevant evidence.

 Your child support obligation will not last forever.
 Still, if you cannot make your monthly payments, you may feel overwhelming anxiety.
-By understanding what it takes to modify a support order, you can make the right decision for both you and your family.
+Knowing that under certain circumstances a Court will modify a support order, enables you to make the right decision for both you and your family.